senzing-garage/docker-compose-demo/resources/postgresql-kafka-multi-node/README.md

 The docker-compose.yaml files require PostgreSQL and Kafka backing services.
 In addition, the PostgreSQL database needs to have a schema defined and initialized with Senzing configuration.
-Finally, a set of mock data is sent to Kafka for demonstration purposes.
+Finally, a set of mock data, 100K records, is sent to Kafka for demonstration purposes.

 1. To set up these "mock" services and data, follow steps in [mocks](mocks/).

+### Loading Senzing Model via Senzing Engine

+Once source records are available in Kafka, a set of "stream-loaders` is deployed in parallel to read from the Kafka Topic and send to the Senzing engine.

+1. To create the set of stream-loaders,follow steps in [loader](loader/)